 False cypress (Chamaecyparis) is the evergreen shrub with golden foliage.
 This evergreen brightens the winter landscape with its fine-textured, yellow-green foliage and fills the cold winter air with its fragrance.
 Hardy in zones 5-9 and reaching a mature height of 40 feet tall with a 30 feet spread, this evergreen shrub is a bird magnet that provides winter shelter for traveling birds and visual interest for the bird watcher in your home.

 The stately evergreen magnolia (Magnolia) tree grows in a conical shape and produces large, white fragrant blooms.
 The glossy green leaves are often used in wreaths and garlands and are borne on sweeping branches that start at ground level with a 30 foot spread across the bottom and end at about a mature height of 50 feet.
-A wide variety of the magnolia species is available and grows in almost all zones.
+A wide variety of the magnolia species is available and grows on most all zones.